AthulB/InstaTranslate/README.md

 NOTE: Text in the Image should be in English.

 Description:
-This app allows to capture a image(that contains the text) or import image from Gallery,now the text in the image is convert to normal text by OCR.
+This app allows to capture a image(that contains the text) or import image from Gallery, now the text in the image is convert to normal text by OCR.
 By using Yandex convertor, we then translate the OCR coverted text into the desired Language.
 In this App, you can convert any image containing Text in English to the mentioned languages.